realKP/library-admin/README.md

 The details and items in a particular rental (rental items) can be viewed by clicking _View_ on a specific rental in the rentals table.
 More on this in the [Rentals and Rental Items section](#rentals "Rentals and Rental Items").
 To edit a resource, click _Edit_ on a specific resource in the resources table.
 More on this in the [Resources section](#resources "Resources").

 ### Books and Authors <a name="books"></a>
 In the Books tab, books can be added by clicking the _Add New Book_ button.
 This is also where new authors are added and connected to their books.
 To view which library branches have a particular book, click the _Availability_ button on a specific book in the books table.
-Clicking _View Library_ in the modal will redirect to that branches' specific page.
+Clicking _View Library_ in the modal will redirect to that branch's specific page.

 ![Books page](https://github.com/realKP/library-admin/assets/76978772/6a034927-7d97-4d78-8e5b-4fee36c3b271)
 ![Add new book modal](https://github.com/realKP/library-admin/assets/76978772/c218b061-b367-498e-88f7-fb7d294eaf0a)